microsoft/vcpkg-docs/vcpkg/consume/binary-caching-nuget.md

 * A terminal
 * [vcpkg](../get_started/get-started.md#1---set-up-vcpkg)
-* A NuGet packages feed, or if you don't, an Azure DevOps account to follow along
+* A NuGet package feed, or if you don't, an Azure DevOps account to follow along

 ::: zone-end